 14. Putting Food In Chafing Dish

 Another piece of equipment you might find interesting if you’re in the catering service is the chafing dish.
 It is a serving dish that has a small alcohol burner underneath it to keep the food inside warm for a long time.
+You can utilize it as a way to retain food’s warmth for a party.

 The chafing dish is one of the oldest pieces of warming equipment still in use today.
 From the Roman period to Victoria England, many aristocratic parties were held with the help of the chafing dish, when there was no electricity.